mlabs-haskell/seath/milestone-3-demo.md

 #### Developing with real network

-To communicate with the blockchain, Seath (which is implemented using CTL) requires additional runtime components, namely Kupo and Ogmios (more details can be found in the [CTL documentation](https://github.com/Plutonomicon/cardano-transaction-lib/blob/develop/doc/runtime.md).
+To communicate with the blockchain, Seath (which is implemented using CTL) requires additional runtime components, namely Kupo and Ogmios (more details can be found in the [CTL documentation](https://github.com/Plutonomicon/cardano-transaction-lib/blob/develop/doc/runtime.md)).
 The `flake.nix` file in the current repository provides a command to start all necessary services.
 The only requirement is that Docker is installed and running.
-To start the runtime, navigate to the root of the repository and run the following command (to stop the runtime, press Ctrl/Cmd+C in the same terminal):
+To start the runtime, navigate to the root of the repository and run the following command (to stop the runtime, press `Ctrl/Cmd+C` in the same terminal):

 ```shell
  nix run .#preprod-ctl-runtime
 ```

 Next, wait until the node has synced to 100%.
-You can check the current sync progress using the docker command:
+You can check the current sync progress using the `docker` command:

 ```shell
 # find id or name of the node container with command